Dick Clark Productions: History

-On June 19, 2007, Dick Clark Productions was sold to Daniel Snyder, Washington Redskins owner and former chairman of Six Flags, for $175 million.
-After founder Dick Clark's death on April 18, 2012, Snyder commented that he was proud when he purchased Dick Clark Productions, adding that Clark was "in every sense of the word, a giant".
+On June 19, 2007, Dick Clark Productions was sold to Daniel Snyder, owner of the then-Washington Redskins, and former chairman of Six Flags, for $175 million.
+After Clark's death on April 18, 2012, Snyder commented that he was proud when he purchased Dick Clark Productions, adding that Clark was "in every sense of the word, a giant".
 Until 2012, Dick Clark Productions was majority owned by Red Zone Capital Management, a Daniel Snyder-controlled private equity firm, with a 40 percent stake held by Six Flags.
 The week of June 13, 2012, Red Zone confirmed a possible sale of the company, and that investment bank Raine Group had been tapped to determine possible suitors.
 Rumored suitors included CORE Media Group, whose 19 Entertainment produced So You Think You Can Dance with DCP, and Ryan Seacrest Productions, whose namesake founder worked with and was mentored by Dick Clark.

 On September 4, 2012, Red Zone Capital Management reached an agreement to sell Dick Clark Productions to a group partnership headed by Guggenheim Partners, Mandalay Entertainment, and Mosaic Media Investment Partners for approximately $350 million.
 In December 2012, reports by several baseball insiders indicated that the Los Angeles Dodgers (also owned by Guggenheim Partners) were in talks with Dick Clark Productions to potentially form a regional sports network for the team once its contract with Fox Sports West concluded.
 The Dodgers instead partnered with Time Warner Cable to launch Time Warner Cable SportsNet LA.

-On October 2, 2013, Dick Clark Productions teamed up with Keshet International to start out a joint venture to bring Keshet's unscripted properties to the North American market, entitled Keshet-DCP.
+On October 2, 2013, Dick Clark Productions established a joint venture with Israeli broadcaster Keshet known as Keshet DCP, which would develop adaptations of its unscripted formats for the U.S. market; its first production would be an American version of its talent show Rising Star, which was ordered to series by ABC the following month.

 In 2014, DCP took over production of the Billboard Music Awards, an awards show presented by Guggengeim-owned Billboard magazine.
 In July 2014, DCP settled a lawsuit with the Hollywood Foreign Press Association over its contracts with NBC to broadcast the Golden Globe Awards.